 We then have a choice

 Later still I’m working in my own business and this time I’m even more of who I am – I feel comfortable with my way of working, and how I work with clients.
-I choose work that plays to my strengths and say no to other work.
+I choose work that plays to my personality and my strengths and say no to other work.

 At work, you may get involved in a 360-degree feedback process.
 You may complete personality assessments.
 This can be very helpful, but often clients and friends will tell me that they don’t want to reveal their true self in a group situation.
 They answer in a way they think that they should, especially when the results are going to be shared as part of a group.

-I much prefer feedback to be on a one to one basis with someone knowledgeable so you properly understand what results mean and don’t jump to conclusions.
+I much prefer feedback to be on a one to one basis with someone knowledgeable so you properly understand more about your personality, what your results mean and don’t jump to conclusions.

 Group feedback should also be done in a sensitive way, respecting differences.